Harmful foods for dogs

 What to do in an emergency?

-If acute poisoning is suspected, the veterinarian or the veterinary emergency service comes into play.
-It is important to remain calm and create a calm and safe environment for the dog.
-The veterinary practice should then be called and the situation should be described during the first conversation so that the responsible veterinarian can get a clear picture.
+If acute poisoning is suspected, a veterinarian or the emergency veterinary service should be contacted.
+It is important to remain calm and create a quiet and safe environment for the dog.
+Then, the veterinary practice should be called, and the situation should be described during the initial call so that the responsible veterinarian can get a clear picture of the situation.

-It is advisable to take the packaging of the food or product that caused the poisoning with you to the practice.
-Under no circumstances should you try to make the animal vomit on your own.
+It is recommended to bring the packaging of the food or product that caused the poisoning to the veterinary practice.
+Under no circumstances should you attempt to induce vomiting in the animal yourself.

-Many people are faced with the question of which foods dogs can tolerate and which they cannot.
-We therefore answer the most frequently asked questions here.
+Many people wonder which foods dogs can tolerate and which they cannot.
+Therefore, we answer the most frequently asked questions here.

-Here we list foods that are harmless to the dog's health:
+Here is a list of foods that are safe for a dog's health:

 - pineapple